 React Main Quest

-React is a web development framework that is wildly popular and promotes a component based architecture.
+React is a library that is wildly popular and promotes a component based architecture.
 It was created by Facebook to address building and maintaining complex, dynamic user interfaces.
 React allows developers to build web applications that can update and render efficiently in response to data changes.

 Level One: